Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 While the above algorithm is presented sequentially, authorization requests and license requests may be performed in a parallelized manner to minimize processing time.

 At the end of this algorithm, all pending license requests have been performed.
 However, it is not necessary that all license requests or authorization requests succeed!
-For example, even if one of the requests needed to obtain an HD quality level content key fails, other requests may still make SD quality level content keys available, leading to a successful playback if the HD quality level is deselected by the DASH client.
+For example, even if one of the requests needed to obtain an HD quality level [=content key=] fails, other requests may still make SD quality level [=content keys=] available, leading to a successful playback if the HD quality level is deselected by the DASH client.
 Individual failing requests therefore do not indicate a fatal error.
-Rather, such error information should be collected and provided to the top-level error handler of the DRM system activation workflow, which can make use of this data to present user-friendly messages if it decides that meaningful playback cannot take place with the final set of available content keys.
+Rather, such error information should be collected and provided to the top-level error handler of the DRM system activation workflow, which can make use of this data to present user-friendly messages if it decides that meaningful playback cannot take place with the final set of available [=content keys=].
 See also [[#CPS-unavailable-keys]].

 ## Additional Constraints for Specific Use Cases ## {#CPS-AdditionalConstraints}